prentissw/obsidian-charted-roots/README.md

 - Full tree generation with spacing optimization and multi-family support

 **In Progress:**
-- Re-layout command for existing canvases
+- Collection management and tree detection

 The plugin reads the vault's file structure and applies specialized family tree layout algorithms to safely write positional data into Canvas JSON files.
 The `cr_id` field ensures stable identity mapping between notes and canvas nodes.